PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Experiments

 \subsubsection{Extractor}

-To understand the effects of different extractor architectures on lyrics transcription, we implement two systems - the main extractor is the simplified Residual-Unet described in Fig.~\ref{proposeFig} and Section~\ref{Singing Vocal Extractor Front-End}, and another extractor for comparison is the Open Unmix~\cite{stoter19} that was the best performing open-source music source separation system in the source separation challenge SiSEC 2018~\cite{stoter20182018}.
-We further detail the network architecture of the simplified Residual-Unet and Open-Umx below.
+To understand the effects of different extractor architectures on lyrics transcription, we implement two systems - the main extractor is the simplified Residual-UNet (sRes) described in Fig.~\ref{proposeFig} and Section~\ref{Singing Vocal Extractor Front-End}, which is one of the top performing systems for singing vocal extraction in Music Demixing Challenge 2021~\cite{mitsufuji2021music}, and another extractor for comparison is the Open-Unmix (UMX)~\cite{stoter19} that was the best performing open-source music source separation system in the source separation challenge SiSEC 2018~\cite{stoter20182018}.
+We further detail the network architecture of the simplified Residual-UNet (sRes) and UMX below.

-For Simplified Residual-Unet Vocal Extractor, model compression is applied to reduce the model size and speed up the joint-training process.
-The original Residual-Unet model \cite{kong2021decoupling} employs model architecture with a large parameter size of 102M trainable parameters, which brings difficulties in model deployment due to the expensive and time-consuming computation.
+For Simplified Residual-UNet Vocal (sRes) Extractor, model compression is applied to reduce the model size and speed up the integrated fine-tuning process.
+The original Residual-UNet model \cite{kong2021decoupling} employs model architecture with a large parameter size of 102 M trainable parameters, which brings difficulties in model deployment due to the expensive and time-consuming computation.
 To reduce the model size, we apply model compression with several redundant layers removed while ensuring that the performance of vocal extraction does not get affected significantly.
-Compared to the original Residual Unet \cite{kong2021decoupling}, in this work, we have removed two REBs, two ICBs and two RDBs where two RCBs are further removed in each REB and each RDB to establish the simplified Residual-Unet.
-The simplified Residual-Unet thus contains four REBs, two ICBs, and four RDBs with only 4.4 M trainable parameters.
+Compared to the original Residual UNet \cite{kong2021decoupling}, in this work, we have removed two REBs, two ICBs and two RDBs where two RCBs are further removed in each REB and each RDB to establish the simplified Residual-UNet.
+The sRes extractor thus contains four REBs, two ICBs, and four RDBs with only 4.4 M trainable parameters.